 Do you take your natural environment for granted?
 At times, I know I do.
 I’m grateful to live in Colorado where beautiful, easily accessible outdoor recreation areas abound.
 It’s a privilege to have grown up here and experienced the outdoors starting at a young age.
 However, it’s easy to think that these outdoor spaces will be around to enjoy forever.
-The reality is—that’s not for certain.
+With climate change and other challenges our planet is facing—the reality is—that’s not for certain.

 Our planet is changing rapidly and delicate ecosystems are being tipped out of balance as a result.
 It’s important for us as individuals to be aware of our environmental impact but it is equally, if not more important, for corporations to make conscious sustainability efforts.
 At Avid4 Adventure, one of our core values has always been to “Live Environmentally Connected,” whether it's at our summer camps, our headquarters office or in our daily lives.
 However, we are taking significant strides to be a more sustainable company.
 Ultimately it’s important for us to do our part to preserve the planet and to set an example for other businesses, the kids who attend our programs, their families and all of our staff.